 The weak economic outlook has caused it to now exceed the major January 2016 17.94 all-time high it had set back a bit from in the wake of the US rescue package last week.
-Yet it is important to note the next extreme weekly Oscillator thresholds (from 2008 and 2016) this week are 18.65 and 18.85 areas (weekly MA-41 plus 3.20 and 3.40), moving up by 0.10 per week.
-The recent improved sentiment on US EQUITIES had it back below that Oscillator threshold area into the middle of this month.
+Yet it is important to note the next extreme weekly Oscillator thresholds (from 2008 and 2016) into next week are 18.70 and 18.90 areas (weekly MA-41 plus 3.20 and 3.40), moving up by 0.10 per week.
+The recent improved sentiment on US EQUITIES had it back below that Oscillator threshold area into the middle of last month.

-Yet at present it is well above them, setting up a potential RAND failure after the sharp early April USD/ZAR 19.00 DOWN Closing Price Reversal (CPR) with a Tolerance to the 19.08 high of the previous week.
+Yet it then surged well above them, setting up a potential RAND failure after the sharp early April USD/ZAR 19.00 DOWN Closing Price Reversal (CPR) with a Tolerance to the 19.08 high of the previous week.
 After vigorously testing that resistance last week, it is even more critical going forward.
 There is also the 19.33 all-time high of that DOWN CPR week.
-While there was not any of the downside follow through which might have confirmed that DOWN CPR, at least the recent improved psychology has seen USD/ZAR weaken from 19.00 to the mid-18.00 area.
-That said, lower short-term support is from 18.00 ('big penny') to recent pullback lows and weekly MA-9 around 17.80.